Tavistock

-Tavistock (/ˈtævɪstɒk/ TAV-iss-tok) is an ancient stannary and market town and civil parish in the West Devon district, in the county of Devon, England.
-It is situated on the River Tavy, from which its name derives.
+Tavistock (/ˈtævɪstɒk/ TAV-iss-tok) is a market town and civil parish in the West Devon district of Devon, England.
+It is an ancient stannary situated on the River Tavy, from which its name derives.
 At the 2011 census, the three electoral wards (North, South and South West) had a population of 13,028.
 The town traces its recorded history back to at least 961 when Tavistock Abbey, whose ruins lie in the centre of the town, was founded.
 Its most famous son is Sir Francis Drake.

 History

 Middle Ages

 The area around Tavistock (formerly Tavistoke), where the River Tavy runs wide and shallow allowing it to be easily crossed, and near the secure high ground of Dartmoor, was inhabited long before historical records.
 The surrounding area is full of archaeological remains from the Bronze and Iron Ages.

 The abbey of Saint Mary and Saint Rumon was founded in 961 by Ordgar, Earl of Devon.
 After destruction by Danish raiders in 997 it was restored, and at the time of the Conquest ranked as the wealthiest house in Devon, including the hundred and manor of Tavistock among its possessions.
 Among its famous abbots was Aldred, who crowned Harold II and William I, and died Archbishop of York.

 In 1105 a royal charter was granted by Henry I to the monks of Tavistock to run a weekly "Pannier Market" (so called after the baskets used to carry goods) on a Friday, which still takes place today.
 In 1116 a three-day fair was also granted to mark the feast of Saint Rumon, another tradition that is still maintained in the shape of the annual "Goosey" fair on the second Wednesday in October.